 Living in South Florida definitely has its perks, including balmy winter weather.
 For this thin-blooded gal, basking in year-round warmth and sunshine lends itself to a certain type of easygoing lifestyle accentuated by light, fresh foods that help me stay cool and don’t weigh me down when temperatures rise.
+But what about the best dog food for summer?
 Such dog food, according to Traditional Chinese Medicine, is classified as yin, or cooling, food.

 “In Chinese medicine, all foods have energetic properties and produce a thermal effect on the body,” said holistic veterinarian Cornelia Wagner, Dr. med. vet., owner of Hawthorne Veterinary Clinic in Portland, Oregon.
 Some foods are yang (warming) foods, while others are yin (cooling) foods.”